 - Emergency contact information

-- Record of insulin dosing recommendations such as: basal rates, insulin-to-carbohydrate ratios, and insulin sensitivity factor (a calculation of how much one unit of insulin lowers your blood-glucose levels)
+- Record of recent A1C results and insulin dosing recommendations such as basal rates, insulin-to-carbohydrate ratios, and insulin sensitivity factor

 - Prescription and over-the-counter medicines